Your Guide to Controlled Unclassified Information

-The bottom line is most US Department of Defense (DoD) contractors and subcontractors must comply with DFARS 7012, because most of us operate and store Controlled Unclassified Information (CUI).
-The information that every defense contractor operates with what is considered a “covered contractor information system” (a subset of CUI) which as defined by 7012:
+The bottom line is most US Department of Defense (DoD) contractors and subcontractors must comply with DFARS 252.204-7012, because most of us operate and store Controlled Unclassified Information (CUI).
+Many, and maybe even most, defense contractors operate what is considered a “covered contractor information system” (a subset of CUI) which as defined by DFARS 7012:

 As most of us indeed process what is considered Covered Defense Information (CDI), most of us therefore operate a covered contractor information system.
 “Covered” means beholden to DFARS 7012 and its requirements to build “adequate security” into our IT systems.

-But what exactly is Controlled Unclassified Information (CUI)?
+But what exactly is CUI, Controlled Unclassified Information?
 How can we make the assertion that most of us process, store, or transmit it?
 To understand what CUI or CDI is, we need to understand how the US Federal government classifies information.

-Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations
+Protecting Controlled Unclassified Information (CUI) in Nonfederal Systems and Organizations

-Controlled Unclassified Information has many constituent information types, such as Personally Identifiable Information (PII), Protected Health Information (PHI), and also CDI.
-CDI is just DoD-related Controlled Unclassified Information.
-CDI itself has constituent information types, such as Controlled Technical Information, as well as financial and contract information.
-Some of the many types of information that are considered CDI include:
+Controlled Unclassified Information has many constituent information types, such as Personally Identifiable Information (PII) and Protected Health Information (PHI).
+DoD-related Controlled Unclassified Information (CUI) includes information types, such as Controlled Technical Information, as well as financial and contract information.
+Some of the many types of information that are considered CUI include: